-And while most gearheads will immediately think to Michigan’s manufacturing capacity, or the California hotrod scene, or North Carolina’s racing heritage, we think the Buckeye State should be part of any conversation regarding an individual state’s contribution to automotive history.
+While most gearheads will immediately think to Michigan’s manufacturing capacity, or the California hotrod scene, or North Carolina’s racing heritage, we believe the Buckeye State should be part of any conversation regarding an individual state’s contribution to automotive history.

-In fact, we’ll give you ten ways to start that conversation—read on.
+In fact, we’ll give you ten ways to start that discussion—read on.

 Or if you’d like to offer another state with perhaps some lesser-known automotive history, we’d love to hear about it in the comments below.